googleapis/google-api-nodejs-client/README.md

 ## Usage

-Example: Creates a URL Shortener client and retrieves the long url of the given short url:
+**Example** Creates a URL Shortener client and retrieves the long url of the given short url:

 ``` js